iohzrd/thor/README.md

 **ipns** and **ipfs**.
 It only applies to to the normal protocols like **https** and **http**.

 **Usability:**
-To improve the usability of the browser a **adblocker** is integrated.
+To improve the usability of the browser a **Ad-blocker** is integrated.
 It based on the information which are coming from **https://pgl.yoyo.org/adservers/**